Butler vs. Buffalo College Basketball Predictions & Picks - December 5

 Butler vs. Buffalo Predictions & Picks: Spread, Total - December 5

-Tuesday's contest that pits the Butler Bulldogs (6-2) versus the Buffalo Bulls (1-7) at Hinkle Fieldhouse is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 88-63 in favor of Butler, who is big favorites by our model.
-Game time is at 8:30 PM ET on December 5.
+Tuesday's contest that pits the Butler Bulldogs (6-2) against the Buffalo Bulls (1-7) at Hinkle Fieldhouse has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 88-63 in favor of Butler, who is heavy favorites by our model.
+Tipoff is at 8:30 PM ET on December 5.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!